4.6 Where do cloud condensation nuclei (CCN) come from?

 - some of them are good cloud condensation nuclei, which are essential for the formation of clouds.

-Atmospheric aerosol is most obvious to us on warm muggy summer days.
+Atmospheric aerosol is most obvious to us on warm and muggy summer days.
 Under these conditions, there are lots of aerosol particles and they absorb water and swell up to a size that is quite efficient at scattering sunlight.
 The following picture was taken over Maryland on a flight between Washington Dulles airport and State College airport.
-Above the fair weather cumulus clouds is blue sky in the free troposphere.
-Below the clouds is the atmospheric boundary layer, which is filled with aerosol that has been well mixed by warm, moist air parcels rising and stirring the boundary layer air.
+Above the fair-weather cumulus clouds is blue sky in the free troposphere.
+Below the clouds is the atmospheric boundary layer, which is filled with aerosol that has been well-mixed by warm, moist air parcels rising and stirring the boundary layer air.
 The haze is so thick that it is a little hard to see the ground.

 Atmospheric particles come from many different sources.
 Good cloud condensation nuclei (CCN) must be small particles, so that they do not settle too fast, and must be hydrophilic, which means that water can stick.
 They can be either soluble (i.e., dissolvable in water), or insoluble, but most are soluble.